FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Method

 \subsection{Debiased Predicate Embedding}

-The relation embeddings at the output of the transformer decoder are biased by the fact that popular relations drive the learning of attention weights, causing the biased predicate embeddings.
-Hence, we update the cross-attention matrix with the previous matrix corresponding to each triplet $\{o_i, r_{i,j}, o_j\}$ obtained by attention between the transformer encoder and decoder across all the layers.
-Since the input to the transformer encoder is concatenated relation and object features, and hence using cross-attention with querying objects, we get the predicate-object correlations.
-Since some predicates are rare and hence more prone to getting biased, if we update their correlation using previously observed correlation, it will generate the debiased embeddings.
-Let's denote the stored correlation matrix between every object pair for all relations as $\mathcal{M}_{e-1}$ at the end of the previous epoch $e-1$, and the attention matrix at the current ongoing epoch $e$ is $A_e$.
-During training, we update the attention matrix (denoted as $\hat{A}_e$) using the decaying factor $\eta$ as the training epoch progresses, given as:
+Since the relations between objects are highly imbalanced, the representation becomes biased towards popular ones.
+Therefore, to produce unbiased relation embeddings, we propose updating correlation matrices as a weighted average of the correlation matrices across the epochs, where the weight is determined by the decay factor.
+For each triplet $\{o_i, r_{i,j}, o_j\}$ the softmax attention scores between the transformer encoder and decoder across all the layers are stored.
+As some predicates are rare and thus more prone to bias, updating their correlation using a running average will generate debiased embeddings.
+Let's denote the running average as the stored correlation matrix between every object pair for all relations as $\mathcal{M}_{e-1}$ at the end of the previous epoch $e-1$, and the attention matrix (from Transformer cross-attention) at the current ongoing epoch $e$ as $A_e$.
+During training, we update the attention matrix (denoted as $\hat{A}_e$) using decaying factor $\eta$ as the training progresses, given as:

-where $\mathcal{M}_{0} = A_{0}$ at the end of the zero epoch.
+where $\mathcal{M}_{0} = A_{0}$, $\mathcal{M}_{e} (o_i, r_{i,j}, o_j) = \hat{A}_{e}(o_i, r_{i,j}, o_j)$ at the end of each epoch.
 We then use the attention value from $\hat{A}_{e}$ in place of the attention value calculated from $QK^T \in A_e$.
-This avoids debiasing the attention weights to avoid biasing towards popular predicates.
+This avoids biasing attention weights towards popular predicates.
 Once the debiased weights are learned during training, we expect that they will generate debiased embeddings during the inference phase.
 Hence, there is no modification of attention matrices during inference time.